 You will need a belay device, a carabiner with a locking mechanism, and a harness.
 The hardware can be rented at a climbing gym.
 The rope for top roping is usually provided by the gym.
 For rock climbing gear in general,

 There are different types of belay devices for indoor as well as outdoor climbing.
 Learn them when possible and use a belay device that is most comfortable for you.
-For indoor top rope climbing and simplicity, we will go over how to belay with a tubular belay device.
-You can use this belay device for indoor as well as outdoor.
+For indoor top-rope climbing and simplicity, we will go over how to belay with a tubular belay device.
+You can use this belay device indoor as well as outdoor.
 Here are a few reviews of different belay devices for your research:

 Setup the belayer